 175 g of lavender-infused sugar

 a little lavender for decoration

 Line a baking tray with baking paper before you start making the dough.
 Beat the butter until light and creamy, then add the lavender sugar.
 Beat until the sugar is dissolved.
 Add the egg and stir together.
 Sift the flour into the dough little by little.
-Put the dough on the plate in small blobs with a teaspoon.
-Drop teaspoons of cookie dough onto the baking sheet, dipping the spoon into a glass of warm water in between each spoonful so that the dough slips off easily.
-Sprinkle a little extra lavender onto the cookies and bake them at 200 g for approx. 10 minutes.
-Allow the cookies to cool slightly on the tray so that they hold their shape before moving with a spatula to a cooling rack.
+Drop teaspoons of dough onto the lined tray.
+Dip the teaspoon in a glass of warm water in between so that the dough slips off the spoon easily.
+Sprinkle a little extra lavender on the cookies and bake them at 200 g for approx. 10 minutes.

 Do you want to catch up on some of the previous months?
 Please head to my Journal here: https://lindbjerggraphic.com.au/journal/